Nourishing Tomorrow

 Foodlink is embarking on phased infrastructure and capacity-building projects at a time when requests for food assistance have reached record levels.
 Over the next 3 years, we aim to upgrade our Mt.
 Read Boulevard facility, as well as our community farm on Lexington Avenue.

-These projects enable us to increase our capacity to serve, respond to the needs of our community, and build access to culturally diverse, nutritious, foods that reduce health disparities in the most efficient and collaborative way possible.
+These projects enable us to increase our capacity to serve, respond to the needs of our community, and build access to culturally diverse, nutritious food that reduces health disparities in the most efficient and collaborative way possible.

 Addressing Challenges